perfanalytics/pose2sim/README.md

 Pose2Sim.markerAugmentation()
 Pose2Sim.kinematics()
 ```
-3D results are stored as .trc files in each trial folder in the `pose-3d` directory.
+**3D marker locations** are stored as .trc files in each trial folder in the `pose-3d` directory.\

-OpenSim results are stored as scaled model .osim and .mot in each trial folder in the `opensim` directory.
+**3D joint angles** are stored as .mot files in the `kinematics` directory.
+Scaled models are also stored in the same directory.

 </br>

 **Note:**
-- Default parameters have been provided in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) but can be edited.
+- Default parameters have been provided in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) but can be edited.\
+All of them are clearly documented: feel free to play with them!
 - You can run all stages at once:
   ``` python
   from Pose2Sim import Pose2Sim